CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/hairpin-nats.md

 |CLC Public IP|CLC Public IP|Source public IP|
 |CLC Private IP|CLC public IP|Public NAT pool address range*|

-\*Due to security concerns with using the public NAT pool in a source traffic restriction list, CenturyLink Cloud recommends that a public IP is assigned to the source server.
+\*Due to security concerns with using the public NAT pool in a source traffic restriction list, Lumen Cloud recommends that a public IP is assigned to the source server.

 \*Note that CLC is performing infrastructure upgrades that change the behavior of the Private IP NAT hairpin.
 If you have CLC Private IPs in the source traffic restriction list and traffic is not passing, please contact support for assistance at help@ctl.io.